 This was going to be the first make or break days.
 I was going to do 24 hours without a charge and two reasonably long activities.
 Getting up early I put my watch on charge, it reached 95% before I left home for the mountains.

 During the day I did two activities, a 90-minute forest walk and a two-hour mountain hike.
 I took two calls on the watch (felt like an idiot doing so but my phone was in my bag).
-I didn’t check the battery at all throughout the day until I arrived home at about 6pm.
+It was 6pm before I checked the battery level.

 I expected the watch to read 10-20% to my surprise it was at 48%.
 I carried on and tracked sleep putting the watch on to charge the next morning.